Chocolate Lesson 101: Cocoa Butter

 Cocoa powder and cocoa butter are mixed together again to make chocolate (along with other ingredients such as sugar and milk etc).
-Previously on my post on Type of Chocolates , I have pointed out that white chocolate only contain cocoa butter and not cocoa powder thus and gets its ivory colour from the cocoa butter.
+Previously in my post on Type of Chocolates , I have pointed out that white chocolate only contains cocoa butter and not cocoa powder thus and gets its ivory color from the cocoa butter.

 The function of cocoa butter in chocolate is to suspend and lubricate sugar particles.
-Cocoa butter lowers the viscosity of melted chocolate, but does not significantly contribute to chocolate flavour, having little flavour of its own.
+Cocoa butter lowers the viscosity of melted chocolate but does not significantly contribute to chocolate flavor, having the little flavor of its own.
 Cocoa butter has several unique qualities that make it a very desirable fat:

 1. Cocoa butter sets to a brittle consistency at normal room temperature.
 Chocolate would not have its characteristic snap if cocoa butter were not brittle.

 2. Cocoa butter contracts significantly upon setting.
-The contraction of coca butter as it crystallizes makes it possible for the confectioner to release chocolate easily from moulds once it is set.
+The contraction of cocoa butter as it crystallizes makes it possible for the confectioner to release chocolate easily from molds once it is set.

 3. Cocoa butter is added to enhance the texture of the chocolate and is responsible for chocolate’s melt-in-your-mouth quality.
-Manufactures use varying amount of cocoa butter to create their desired mouthfeel.
+Manufacturers use a varying amounts of cocoa butter to create their desired mouthfeel.

 4. Cocoa butter can also differ in taste, depending on the origin.
-Manufactures will have to consider the flavour of the cocoa butter.
+Manufactures will have to consider the flavor of the cocoa butter.